ACM-CCS-2026/CfP/cfp.md

 ### Categorization of ML-Related Papers

-__ML for Security/Privacy Problems:__ If ML is used to solve a security or privacy issue, submit  the paper in the track that better aligns with the __primary field of the problem being addressed__, _not_ "Machine Learning and Security."
+__ML for Security and Privacy Problems:__ If ML is used to solve a security or privacy issue, submit the paper in the track that better aligns with the __primary field of the problem being addressed__, _not_ "Machine Learning and Security."

 _Examples:_